yazeed-business/studio/README.md

 ### 3. Set Up Environment Variables

 Create a `.env` file in the root of your project by copying `.env.example` (if one exists) or by creating it manually.
-You'll need to populate it with your Firebase project configuration and any other necessary API keys (like for Google AI Studio if using Genkit with specific keys).
+You'll need to populate it with your Firebase project configuration.

 Example `.env` structure: